gravelfreeman/devcontainer-automated/README.md

 ## Why Colima

-This script intentionally targets Colima, not Docker Desktop.

-Colima is a better fit for this workflow because it is smaller, more script-friendly, and focused on giving you a local container runtime without a lot of extra product surface.
+Colima is a better fit for this workflow because it is smaller and focused on giving you a local container runtime without a lot of extra product surface.
 If all you want is devcontainers on macOS, Docker Desktop can feel heavy for no real benefit here.

 This project treats Colima as a practical bridge, not a forever choice.
 As soon as this workflow can be replaced cleanly by Apple Containers, future versions of the script will likely drop Colima support.